 Yes.
 You can edit your group structure (of teams) from the group structure management page, which is accessible from the group management page.
 In the group structure management area you can add or delete conferences, divisions and teams, or move existing divisions, teams or individuals by dragging-and-dropping to a new location.
 Take special care in moving teams and individuals between teams once the challenge has started as this may impact the integrity of the team standings.

 Yes.
 Group members have up to one week following the start of a challenge to join unless the admin selected a different deadline date to sign up.

 Only the group administrator can initiate and administer challenges.
 Group administrator’s may, however, assign full admin rights to other group/challenge members from the “view/edit members” page within the group admin page once they have joined.

-The optional duration of a challenge depends on the type of challenge.
+The optimal duration of a challenge depends on the type of challenge.
 DailyEndorphin generally recommends 6 weeks for your first challenge, regardless of the type of challenge, and for all exercise challenges of at least moderate intensity.
 Challenges lasting up to 12 weeks or longer work well for exercise challenges of mild intensity (e.g. walking/steps challenge) or for weight management and nutrition challenges.
 But keep in mind that participants are most motivated in the early stages of the challenge – you would rather your challenge end a week or two too soon while the energy is high instead of going several weeks too long.

 - Gift cards